mangepong/oophp/content/block/footer-col-3.md

 #### Footer col 3

 "Who is your boyfriend/girlfriend?"
-I'll leave the relationes to the databases.
+I'll leave the relations to the databases.